cippall/Maxscript/animation-tools/viewport-preview/README.md

 ## Installation

-- Click on Scripting>Run Script in the top toolbar menu.
+- Click on **Scripting -> Run** Script in the top toolbar menu.
-- Locate and select the script and press Open.
+- Locate where the script was saved, select it and press Open.
-- Click on Customize>Customize User Interface in the top toolbar menu.
+- Go to **Customize -> Customize User Interface** in the top toolbar menu.
 - Click on Toolbars tab.
 - From the Categories dropdown menu select Ciprian's Scripts.
 - Drag the Batch_Camera_Viewport_Preview to an existing toolbar or a newly created one.